-The Honorable John Cornyn, Chairman The Honorable Dick Durbin, Ranking Member Subcommittee on the Constitution Senate Judiciary Committee US Senate Washington, DC 20515
+The Honorable Jeb Hensarling, Chairman The Honorable Maxine Waters, Ranking Member Financial Services Committee US House of Representatives Washington, DC 20510

-Re: Hearing on "The Administrative State v.
-The Constitution: Dodd-Frank at Five Years"
+Re: Hearing on "The Dodd-Frank Act Five Years Later: Are We More Free?"

-Chairman Cornyn, Senator Durbin and members of the Committee,
+Chairman Hensarling, Representative Waters and members of the Committee,

-On behalf of Americans for Financial Reform, the leading public interest coalition that supported enactment of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) and its members, including the undersigned, we write both to explain the importance of the Act and to point out that, while numerous opponents of financial reform have challenged the act's constitutionality, none have prevailed, in any court.
-In fact, several cases have been firmly rejected.
+On behalf of Americans for Financial Reform, the leading public interest coalition that supported enactment of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) and its members, including the undersigned, we write both to explain the importance of the Act and to demonstrate its constitutionality.
+While numerous opponents of financial reform have challenged the act's constitutionality, none have prevailed, in any court.